 Tell your doctor if you’re taking any of the following medications.
 These medications have been shown to interact with morphine and potentially increase its effects:

 - other opioid drugs, such as heroin, methadone, and oxycodone (OxyContin)

 - central nervous system depressants, such as diazepam (Valium), alprazolam (Xanax), and alcohol

-- antidepressants known as MAO inhibitors, such as selegiline (Carbex, Eldepryl), isocarboxazid (Marplan), phenelzine (Nardil), tranylcypromine (Parnate)
+- antidepressants known as monoamine oxidase inhibitors (MAOIs), such as selegiline (Carbex, Eldepryl), isocarboxazid (Marplan), phenelzine (Nardil), tranylcypromine (Parnate)